 Jeronimo Cruz gets pretty excited about bodies.
 Celestial bodies.
 Constellations, nebulae, star clusters.

-He shares them all with a childlike enthusiasm, which makes him the perfect guide for the nightly viewing program at Kitt Peak National Observatory west of Tucson.
+He shares them all with childlike enthusiasm, making him the perfect guide for the nightly viewing program at Kitt Peak National Observatory west of Tucson.

-Several dozen astronomy tourists, as they’re sometimes called, join him on a lengthy presentation that begins at sunset and includes plenty of night sky viewing, with binoculars and telescopes.
+Several dozen astronomy tourists, as they’re sometimes called, join him on a presentation that begins at sunset and includes night sky viewing with binoculars and telescopes.

 His strategy is to be both informative and entertaining.

 Listen to the story:

 “You really have to use your imagination when you’re looking at most constellations,” he told a group of about a dozen one evening.
 “They hardly ever look like what they’re named after!”

 Cruz started his program with a tutorial on locating objects in the night sky with a simple pair of binoculars.
 After taking a few questions, he led them outside to look for Jupiter.
 It was just before sunset, and the planet wasn’t yet visible to the naked eye.
 But with the binoculars, it cast a shining beacon through the fading solar haze.

 Watch a video preview of the original five-part series

 Cruz smiled at the chorus of amazement that moved through the crowd.